-Dr. Friedman was the founder of the Orthopaedic Research Laboratory at MUSC, and has received over 50 research grants.
-He has published over 200 peer reviewed scientific articles in such journals as the New England Journal of Medicine, Orthopedic Clinics of North America, Journal of Bone and Joint Surgery, Clinical Orthopaedics and Related Research, Journal of Shoulder and Elbow Surgery, Journal of Orthopaedic Research.
+Dr. Friedman was the founder of the orthopaedic research laboratory at MUSC and has received over 50 research grants.
+He has published over 200 peer-reviewed scientific articles in such journals as the New England Journal of Medicine, Orthopedic Clinics of North America, Journal of Bone and Joint Surgery, Clinical Orthopaedics and Related Research, Journal of Shoulder and Elbow Surgery, Journal of Orthopaedic Research.
 Dr. Friedman has also written numerous book chapters and had over 150 scientific abstracts published.
 He has presented nationally and internationally at over 500 medical conferences.
-Dr. Friedman’s special areas of interests focus on total joint replacement, including hip, knee, shoulder and elbow; shoulder and elbow disorders and sports medicine; and arthroscopic surgery.
+Dr. Friedman’s special areas of interest focus on total joint replacement, including hip, knee, shoulder, and elbow; shoulder and elbow disorders and sports medicine; and arthroscopic surgery.